 The annual Cranston Lecture is the main source of income to provide for the continual professional restoration of the books and the upkeep of the library.
 It is usually held towards the end of October in St Mary’s Church, Chart Lane, Reigate.
-The library is open to those attending and there is a display of books, including those that have been recently repaired.
+There is a display of books, including those that have been recently repaired.

 Recent lectures have included:

 Giles Mandelbrote, A Tale of Two Libraries: Lambeth Palace and Sion College in the 17th century